 A good deal is this Big Red Rooster White Noise Machine that comes with natural sounds to help you put up with the noisy neighborhood.
 It has high-quality sounds that guarantees sweet dreams.

-- 6 SLEEP SOUNDS - The white noise machine has 6 sleep sounds: Rain, Brook, Ocean, Thunder, White Noise, Summer Night.
-The sleep machine...
+- 6 SOOTHING SLEEP SOUNDS – The six white noise machine sounds include Rain, Brook, Ocean (no seagulls), Thunder, White Noise, and Summer...

 Going forward, you shouldn’t be stranded whether to put up with a noisy neighbor (s) or run for your life.
 If they can’t change after you talk to them, the best step is to consider the best ways on how to soundproof a room from noisy neighbors.